wario123/IDD-Fa18-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

+I would change the line 'int pauseBetweenNotes = noteDuration * 1.30;' to 'int pauseBetweenNotes = noteDuration * 1.30/2;'

 **b.
 What song is playing?**